turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Are HTML Entities, and What Are Some Common Examples?.md

+---
-# What Are HTML Entities, and What Are Some Common Examples?
+title: "What Are HTML Entities, and What Are Some Common Examples?"
+draft: false
+tags:

-- **What Are HTML Entities?**
+  -
+---

-  - HTML entities (or character references) are used to represent reserved characters in HTML.
+  HTML entities (or character references) are used to represent reserved characters in HTML.

 - **Example Problem:**
   - Intended text: **This is an `<img>` element**.